luciotato/LiteScript/devel/source-v0.8/ASTBase.lite.md

 For each argument, -a class or a string-, we will attempt to parse the token stream with the class, or match the token type to the string.

-        for each searched in arguments
+        for each searched in arguments.toArray()

 skip empty, null & undefined